Zero Day

 A separate scene depicts a character discovering a body, also surrounded by drug paraphernalia.
 While another character later refers to this as suicide, it’s not explicitly confirmed.
 Both scenes focus on the emotional impact of these deaths on loved ones and may be upsetting for viewers who have been affected by overdose.

-In episode 5, there is a close up shot of a character who has hung themselves in a prison cell.
+In episode 5, there is a close up shot of a character who has hanged themselves in a prison cell.
 It is implied they committed suicide and is unclear whether it has been staged.

 Offensive language